 - ECONOMIC GROWTH

-"Euro area economic activity should stabilize and recover gradually in the second half of the year."
+"Euro area economic activity should stabilize and recover in the course of the year, albeit at a subdued pace."